Leveraging Mental Models in Product Design

 For example, most people have used enough eCommerce systems that they have developed expectations for how the experience flows.
 Surprising users with an unexpected flow could potentially mean a drop in conversions and sales.

-Today, most shoppers have an expectation of optional registration based on previous experiences and prefer not to spend their time filling out forms but check out as a guest.
+Today, most shoppers have an expectation of optional registration based on previous experiences and prefer not to spend their time filling out forms but checking out as a guest.
 According to a survey by Econsultancy, 25% of shoppers abandon their purchases when forced to create an account before going through the checkout process.

 In a case study by User Interface Engineering, when a “Register” button was replaced with a “Continue” button in a checkout flow, that minor adjustment created a $300 million boost in revenue.
 Based on previous experiences, shoppers had a mental model of the process that would follow after clicking the “Register” button — typically a time-consuming registration process that would be necessary before purchasing the product.
-These negative expectations caused shoppers to abandon their cart.
+These negative expectations caused shoppers to abandon their carts.

-In another example, Snapchat recently got significant pushback after making major changes to their UI.
+In another example, Snapchat recently got significant pushback after making major changes to its UI.
 Users wanted Snapchat to look and operate like the previous version to which they’d grown accustomed, and existing mental models didn’t align with the new release.

 The result?
 Users were confused, made to feel inept, and the change led to a mass exodus from which the company may not recover.

 To recap — people have expectations and mental models that are based on previous experiences using a specific product.
 Unexpected surprises in the UX or UI can lead to confusion and frustration and companies pay the price.

 Usability testing and other UX research methods help reveal discordance between the designed experience and users’ mental models.
 Furthermore, gaps between mental models can be improved with interactive tours, careful onboarding, real-time feedback, and/or signifiers to assist in learning new product features and a new UI.